 Gardner-Webb University encourages anyone with concerns about a disability-related issue to first discuss the matter with Steve Gambill, Title IX Coordinator and ADA Coordinator, 303 Tucker Student Center, who will attempt to facilitate a resolution.
 Individuals are not required to pursue the informal process first and may engage the formal grievance process as their first step if preferred.

-The Noel Center can be reached at: [email protected]create new email.
+The Noel Center can be reached at: [email protected].

 If Steve Gambill, 303 Tucker Student Center, is not successful in achieving a satisfactory resolution, within ten working days, or as expeditiously as possible, from the date the disability-related issue is raised, or the complaint is against the Office itself, a formal grievance may be filed as described below.